jamboree/bustache/README.md

 ## Manual

 ### Data Model
-It's basically the JSON Data Model represented in C++.
+It's basically the JSON Data Model represented in C++, with some extensions.

 #### Header
 `#include <bustache/model.hpp>`